Marine life: Marine arthropods

+Hermit crabs use abandoned gastropod shells to protect their fragile abdomens.

+Tufted ghost crab, Ocypode cursor, lives on sandy beaches.

 Many crustaceans are very small, like this tiny amphipod, and make up a significant part of the ocean's zooplankton.

 Mantis shrimp have the most advanced eyes in the animal kingdom, and smash prey by swinging their club-like raptorial claws.

 Arthropod vision relies on various combinations of compound eyes and pigment-pit ocelli: in most species the ocelli can only detect the direction from which light is coming, and the compound eyes are the main source of information.
 Arthropods also have a wide range of chemical and mechanical sensors, mostly based on modifications of the many setae (bristles) that project through their cuticles.
 Arthropod methods of reproduction are diverse: terrestrial species use some form of internal fertilization while marine species lay eggs using either internal or external fertilization.
 Arthropod hatchlings vary from miniature adults to grubs that lack jointed limbs and eventually undergo a total metamorphosis to produce the adult form.